5N ID Integration

 All requests must be authenticated using OAuth2 client_credentials flow with Bearer tokens

-To fully integrate with the Credentials API, follow the steps below.
+To integrate using the SDK, follow the steps below.

 Description